 A variety of factors are considered when evaluating a WordPress site’s health check feature, including the PHP version.

 WordPress pages are created using the server-side PHP language.
-The performance of a website is crucially affected by the version of PHP running on the hosting server.
+The website’s performance is crucially affected by the version of PHP running on the hosting server.

 For better speed, use the latest PHP version; always.
 Your site may slow down if you use an old PHP version, and you may run into compatibility issues with the newest WordPress plugins and themes.